For this article I researched the answer to a common weight loss dilemma: why am I losing weight but not inches off my ___ (belly, hips, or wherever)?

 * Make sure you’re strength training, so you don’t lose muscle during your weight loss program.
 (1)

-*Cardio & strength training combined is a potent plan to get rid of belly fat, science has shown.
+*Science has shown that combining cardio & strength training is a potent plan to get rid of belly fat.
 (2)

 *Consider doing HIIT (high intensity interval training) for the cardio portion of your exercise plan, since it’s been shown to be very effective at going after belly fat.